 Reunification Palace : A Must See Place in Saigon/Ho Chi Minh City

-Saigon Reunification Palace (Independent Palace) (Vietnamese: Dinh Thống Nhất) is recorded as an authentic landmark of Ho Chi Minh City (Formerly Saigon) and having in itself the pith of Eastern culture.
+Saigon Reunification Palace (Independence Palace) (Vietnamese: Dinh Thống Nhất) is recorded as an authentic landmark of Ho Chi Minh City (Formerly Saigon) and having in itself the pith of Eastern culture.

-- History of Saigon Reunification Palace (Independent Palace):
+- History of Saigon Reunification Palace (Independence Palace):

 In 1868, the French Colonialists started to build a residence for the French Genaral Governor of Cochinchina in the center of Saigon.
 Aftert the construction was completed, it was called Norodom Palace (Name of Combodian’s King).